 Sampling and confirming of the species identity

-A young male mountain hare was hunted in October 2018 in Kelovaara, Ilomantsi, Finland (63.0609 N, 30.6248 E).
+A young male mountain hare was sampled during a routine hunt by the last author in October 2018 at Kelovaara, Ilomantsi, Finland (63.0609 N, 30.6248 E).
 The sampling had minimal impact on the local mountain hare population and no impact on the habitat.
 As mountain hares are legal game animals in Finland and the hunting followed the regional hunting seasons and legislation (Metsästyslaki [Hunting law] 1993/615/5§), the sampling adheres to the ARRIVE guidelines and no ethical assessment for the sampling was required.
-Sampling also did not involve International Trade in Endangered Species of Wild Fauna and Flora (CITES) or other export of specimens, as defined by the Convention on Biological Diversity (CBD).
+Sampling also did not involve activities governed by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) or other export of specimens, as defined by the Convention on Biological Diversity (CBD).